Community Living Supports Open Grant Opportunity

 Stage two - Preparation for the CLS open grant opportunity

-The Branch has engaged Procure Group and O'Connor Marsden for independent procurement and probity support to ensure the integrity and accountability of the open grant opportunity.
-The Branch has been working with Procure Group to develop the grant opportunity documentation in preparation to go to market in August 2025.
+The Branch engaged Procure Group and O'Connor Marsden to provide independent procurement and probity support to ensure the integrity and accountability of the open grant opportunity.

 Stage three - Go to market